-In FY96, we collected coastal cutthroat trout specimens from 8 sites throughout Prince William Sound in July.
-Sample sizes consisted of 20 cutthroat trout from sites below waterfall barriers and 25-30 individuals from sites above barriers (Table 1).
-Dolly Varden were collected from 12 sites throughout Prince William Sound in August and September (Table 1).
-Several sites did not contain the target species (either Dolly Varden or cutthroat trout).
+In FY97, we collected coastal cutthroat trout specimens from 10 sites throughout Prince William Sound in July.
+Sample sizes consisted of 13-20 cutthroat trout from sites below waterfall barriers and 12-20 individuals from sites above barriers (Table 1).
+Dolly Varden were collected from 13 sites throughout Prince William Sound in August and September (Table 1).
 A complete account of the locations and presence and absence of target species was reported to the Alaska Department of Fish and Game in Juneau, Alaska.

-Sample sizes ranged from 14-40 individuals at each site.
-For both species, fish were collected with baited minnow traps, baited vexar traps, and hook and line.
+Fish were collected with baited minnow traps, seines, electrofishing, and hook and line.
 After collection they were given lethal doses of MS-222.
 Specimens were weighed, measured and tagged with a unique identifying number.
 Muscle, liver, heart and eye tissues were extracted in the field from fish larger that 250 mm and immediately place on dry ice.
 Fish smaller than 250 mm were frozen whole on dry ice in the field.
-Specimens and tissues were stored in a Alaska Department of Fish and Game -80° freezer in Cordova, Alaska until they were transported on dry ice to a Oregon

-Cooperative Fishery Research Unit Laboratory (OCFRU) in Corvallis, Oregon.
+Specimens and tissues were stored in a Alaska Department of Fish and Game -80° freezer in Cordova, Alaska until they were transported on dry ice to a Oregon Cooperative Fishery Research Unit Laboratory (OCFRU) in Corvallis, Oregon.
 In addition to these specimens, fin clips were taken from coastal cutthroat from five additional sites.
 Fin clips were immediately frozen on dry ice.
 Tissues were removed from the frozen whole specimens and transferred to 1.7 ml microcentrifuge tubes in the OCFRU laboratory.
+In addition to these specimens, fin clips were taken from coastal cutthroat trout from five additional sites.
+Fin clips were immediately stored in 95% ETOH.

 Allozyme analysis of coastal cutthroat trout was initiated in July of 1996.
 We screened 48 loci encoding 20 enzymes (Table 2) following the methods of Aebersold et al. (1987).
 Allele designations of the cutthroat trout were determined relative to the mobility of the common allele in a rainbow trout.
+Analysis of this data was completed with computer software programs BIOSYS-1 and GENEPOP 3.1.